What is the NYC tax abatement and prevailing wage affidavit?

 What's a prevailing wage affidavit?

-In 2022, the city changed the game by making every condo and co-op looking to leverage NYC’s tax abatement provide a prevailing wage affidavit.
+The city requires every condo and co-op seeking NYC’s tax abatement to provide a prevailing wage affidavit.
 This certificate is proof your building’s paying its building employees the prevailing wage, the annual wage and benefit rate set by the city comptroller (not to be mistaken for minimum wage).

 Can a building not qualify for the tax abatement?